|

 27. Explore Pacifism

-29. Study Lessons from a Divided Society Moving toward Peace
+DOING PEACE 28.
+Understand the Types of Peace Education29.
+Study Lessons from a Divided Society Moving toward Peace

-30. It Is Our Job to Transform Conflict
+PEACE KEEPING 30.
+It Is Our Job to Transform Conflict31.
+Question the Conflict-Education Connection

 32. Retake Ownership of Conflicts